syunkitada-archive/fabkit/README.md

-# Chefric
+# Fabkit

+Fabkit is fabfile for fabric.
-This is fabfile of fabric for chef.
+This is deploy-management kit based on fabric

 Want to learn more?
 [See the wiki](https://github.com/syunkitada/chefric/wiki)

-いろいろと未完成です。
-ドキュメントに書いてあることもいろいろと未実装だったりする。